cescalberola/ScooterRent_backend_project/README.md

-## project in process

-# 🛒 Online Store Project (E-commerce)
+# 🛴 Scooter Rent (E-commerce)

-Welcome to the backend project for the Online Store!
-In this project, we will combine our knowledge of Node.js, Express, and MySQL/Sequelize to develop a RESTful API for managing an online store. 🚀
+Welcome to my first backend project for the Online Store!
+In this project, I combine my knowledge of Node.js, Express, and MySQL/Sequelize to develop a RESTful API for managing an online store. 🚀

 ## 📝 Description

 🛴 The eCommerce project I've developed focuses on a scooter rental store, leveraging the power of MySQL and Sequelize as the database and ORM, respectively.
-The system comprises several key entities, enabling efficient store management and offering scalability for future expansions 🚀.
+The system comprises several key entities, enabling efficient store management and offering scalability for future expansions.

 🏪 **Store Table**: This table stores information about scooter rental stores.
 Each store is associated with multiple scooters available for rent.